jasoncoelho/conferenceNotes/PhillyETE2017.md

 # 8:45am Keynote - Augmented Reality by Blair Macintyre

 - ARGON 4
-  - overlaps Augmented Reality on top of Images / Live Stream
+  - Framework tha lets you overlap Augmented Reality on top of Images / Live Stream
-  - demo'd a pretty cool example of the audience with google maps location overlaid
+  - Demo'd a pretty cool example of the audience with google maps location overlaid
-  - has the ability to replace reality (ie LiveStream) with an alternate reality Example - stream from Atl,GA.
+  - Has the ability to replace reality (ie the Live Stream) with an alternate reality
+    - Example - Show a stream from Atl, GA instead of Philly
 - ISS Traclabs
-  - space missions - showed an image of the EVA suit charger with TEXT overlay
+  - AR could be used on space missions
+    - showed an image of the EVA suit charger with TEXT overlay
+- Usage

     <ar-scene>